xiaxueyi00-eng/cart253/mod-jam-frog/README.md

 ## Modifications Made

-- Added a title screen and basic gameplay instructions.
+- Added a title screen and basic of gameplay instructions.
 - Added an ending tableau and added a frog revolve.
 - Added the mark system and also took notes on the best score.
 - Design the yellow fly; every third fly will be yellow.
 When the frog eats it, the time will increase 3 seconds.